 On Friday night, Chris joined the three of us for a lovely dinner at I’m Eddie Cano, a restaurant that just opened last fall in the Chevy Chase neighborhood of Northwest DC.
 The name is a spin on the Italian pronunciation of “americano.”
 The theme of the restaurant is the collision of the two sides of Italian cuisine: the old world cooking in Italy (Italiano) and the new world cooking from the Italian diaspora (Americano).

 For example, as Italiano dishes, you can find things like bruschetta, cacio e pepe, and eggplant parmigiana, while Americano dishes include garlic bread, spaghetti and meatballs, and chicken parmesan.
 If I am being perfectly honest, there isn’t an item on the menu that I wouldn’t want to try.

 When Chris had first brought up going to this restaurant, I knew it would be perfect for me.
 I used to think I was only into Italian American food, because that is what I grew up eating in my family.
-Italian food for me was spaghetti with homemade meatballs, lasagna, chicken parmesan, wedding soup, baked rigatoni, and even the occasional spaghetti pie.
+Italian food for me was spaghetti with homemade meatballs and sauce, lasagna, chicken parmesan, wedding soup, baked rigatoni, and even the occasional spaghetti pie.
 I never even heard of things like risotto until I met Chris in college, because that is just not what we made as Italian Americans.

 Mostly through my friendship with Chris, I have expanded my taste for Italian food to include more of the traditional Italian dishes and sauces, like risotto, bolognese, pesto, and all the different preparations and styles of pasta that were different than the spaghetti and meatballs I grew up eating.